antcolag/runner/readme.md

 - **`Status`** prints the sequence of commands for restore the current status*
 - **`Trigger`** calls all commands with given name
 - **`Flush`** invoke flush method on a stream
+- **`Shell`** invoke a shell on a stream and executes the commands on that strean while until data is available

 *Is available for custom commands that implements the `void status(const String &, Stream &) const` method.
 All the above methods are stateless